Segmented Turning by WDK™ Segmented Turning

 Gluing and Clamping RingsGluing and Clamping Rings

-Flattening RingsFlattening Rings
+Flattening Segmented RingsFlattening Rings

-Gluing up the ProjectGluing up the Project
+Gluing up the Segmented ProjectGluing up the Project

 A big reason many start into segmented projects is to reduce the cost and the amount of lathe time that is required to get to the final shape.
 It just stands to reason that precutting to something that approximates the final shape will reduce the amount of wasted wood or other material you plan to use.
 So it makes sense that your method for developing the cutting instructions does a good job of sizing the segments for each of your rings.